Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 10. Peach & Mango Smoothie

 It’s mango season!!!
 And peach season!!!
-Smoothies are the best.
+Smoothies are the best for a refreshing summer drink.
 This is a crossover between a smoothie and a milkshake, but that’s not important.
 What’s important is that it’s delicious.
 And here’s how to make it:

 - 1 Peach, chopped